 You can purchase your tickets to visit Monserrate Palace at the gate or online.
 If you buy them online, you’ll receive a 5% discount on the normal price.
 Normal adult prices at the moment are €8 with discounts for children and elderly.
 Find more about prices and buying online here.

 How much time do I need to visit the Monserrate Palace and Gardens?

 This is a difficult one.
 We were seriously pressed for time and could have spent much longer at Monserrate Palace and in the Gardens.
-We didn’t see all of the gardens and it was only March, so not everything was in bloom, otherwise we would have spend double the time.
+We didn’t see all of the gardens and it was only March, so not everything was in bloom, otherwise, we would have spent double the time.

 The good side for me was that the Monserrate Palace itself it not packed to the brim with ancient furniture and relics and displays.
 Although very insightful, the building is the main attraction.
 The empty space almost accentuates the unique architecture of Monserrate Palace.
 Therefore, you’ll need approximately 1 to 2 hours to explore the palace and the gardens (depending on how many flowers and trees you’d like to photograph or how many selfies you’d like to take for your Instagram).

 The park has different opening hours for summer and winter.
 Check online to be sure, but the park roughly opens at 9.30 am in summer and 10 am in winter.
-Closing time is at 7 or 8 pm in summer and 6 pm in winter.
+The closing time is at 7 or 8 pm in summer and 6 pm in winter.

 Why Monserrate Palace is worth a visit in Sintra